-- This is a writer’s workshop, meaning that excerpts published here have not yet been published (or are being reworked) and must be the author’s own work.
+- Writers may contribute draft excerpts that have not yet been published (or are being reworked) and must be the author’s own work.
 For sharing excerpts of published work, please submit to the Dragonfly Library instead.

 - Writing must be maximally 10K words and may be fiction (short stories, novel excerpts, novella excerpts, graphic novels), nonfiction (essays, articles, journalism about eco-literature), poetry/prose and even just ideas–sentences, fragments, plots, random thoughts.
 You may also submit writing tips, reviews of other environmental authors’ styles, or anything else you think would be helpful to writers in this field of literature.